nicoliKim/beautiful-jekyll/aboutme.md

 Therefore, I didn’t take any rest and I immediately got a position as a PhD student in the Machine Learning LAB at the Technische Universität in Berlin.
 Here, under the supervision of Prof. Dr. Klaus-Robert Müller, I am mainly working in the field of Deep Learning as a tool to investigate the microscopic world of molecules and atoms.

 ## Passions
+Coming Soon...

 ## More
+I need to think about it!